Many investors think that the hardest part of becoming an investor is searching for and finding the right investment property.

 This is why it’s a good idea for you (or your property manager) to develop a good relationship with your strata manager – so you can ensure any issues are raised swiftly.

 You may even choose to join the management committee.

 Excessive noise is one of the most common complaints that tenants can have, and for good reason: no one enjoys trying to fall asleep against the backdrop of a neighbour’s loud dance party music.

 Your tenant’s noise complaints may be the result of just one regular offender, in which case it may be a little easier to address the issue.

 Generally, most unit complexes don’t have more than one tenant repeatedly making excessive noise and complaints are often because of a party.

-However if the problem is ongoing – they constantly practice the drums at 10pm, they hold regular parties, they stomp around the apartment or they watch television with surround sound as if its their own personal theatre, then it may need to be addressed.
+However, if the problem is ongoing – they constantly practice the drums at 10 pm, they hold regular parties, they stomp around the apartment or they watch television with surround sound as if it is their own personal theatre, then it may need to be addressed.